 “How much does a night inside Cinderella Castle Suite cost?”
-That’s a common question from readers in response to our Photo Tour of Walt Disney World’s Most Lavish “Hotel Room.”
-We’re about to have the answer to that, as Disney has “sold” a 1-night stay in Magic Kingdom’s Cinderella Castle Suite.
-In this post, we’ll cover how that works, and what additional magical extras the suite stay includes.
+That’s a surprisingly common question from readers who have seen photos from inside Walt Disney World’s most lavish “hotel” room.
+This answers that, with the sale price a rare 1-night stay in Magic Kingdom’s Cinderella Castle Suite.
+We’ll cover how this room works and is used, and what additional magical extras the suite stay includes.
+(Updated December 19, 2022.)

 We’ve visited the Cinderella Castle Suite in Magic Kingdom twice, and it’s incredible–definitely the coolest accommodations (if you can even call it that) at Walt Disney World.
 For those unfamiliar with it, the Cinderella Castle Suite was created by Walt Disney Imagineering a little over a decade ago.
 Its purpose at that time was to serve as a daily prize for randomly chosen guests during the Year of a Million Dreams.